opennms-forge/onms-k8s-poc/README.md

 * A `ConfigMap` to store initialization scripts and standard configuration settings.

-* An `ExternalName` service that represents a PostgreSQL server.

-* An `ExternalName` service that represents a Kafka bootstrap server.

-* An `ExternalName` service that represents an Elasticsearch server.

 * An `Ingress` to control TLS termination and provide access to all the components.
   We could manage certificates using LetsEncrypt via `cert-manager`.
   To integrate with Google Cloud DNS managed zones or Azure DNS, we need a wild-card entry.